SEO Content Strategy: Beyond Keywords

 Mapping User Intent Across Complete Journeys

-Trace how people move from “never heard of you” to “ready to buy” and you’ll spot the gaps.
-Content that guides this progression converts better because it meets people where they are, not where you think they should be.
+Tracing how people move from first awareness to a buying decision exposes the gaps.
+Content that supports that progression converts more effectively, because it meets readers where they are rather than where you assume they should be.

 Building Authority Through Expertise Demonstration

-Industry analysis and strategic insights don’t just rank well (they often outperform basic how-to content).
-They position your business as the go-to expert in your field.
-Research from the Content Marketing Institute backs this up, showing how authoritative content builds real business value through trust.
+Strategic analysis and original perspective tend to rank more strongly than basic how-to content, and they position the business as an authority in its field.
+Research from the Content Marketing Institute supports this, showing how authoritative content builds commercial value through trust.

 Aligning Content Performance with Business Objectives